How to write a menopause policy

 • How to support and make changes in the workplace to help staff

-• To deal with menopause issues sensitively and fairly
+• How to deal with menopause issues sensitively and fairly

 Do you need a menopause policy?